ToolsGambling

 5. Adjust for concurrent bets if multiple opportunities

-6. Track and review using bankroll growth calculator
+6. Track and review using our universal bankroll calculator (combines growth + Kelly + ruin probability) and risk of ruin calculator

 Sample Bankroll Allocation